godaddy/gasket/packages/gasket-plugin-webpack/README.md

 ## Configuration

-The webpack plugin is configured using the `gasket.config.js` file.
+The Webpack plugin is configured using the `gasket.config.js` file.

 First, add it to the `plugins` section of your `gasket.config.js`: